Talcum Powder Lawsuits

 J&J tentatively agreed to a $700 million settlement with over 40 U.S. states regarding its talcum powder marketing.
 While the settlement doesn't directly affect individual talcum powder lawsuits, it could avert future case filings claiming that the company knew of a link between its talc powder products and cancer.

-Several bellwether trials are scheduled in 2024 and 2025.
-J&J's LTL Management subsidiary has been denied bankruptcy proceedings twice and may try to file a third time to push its $9 billion settlement through.
-In the meantime, it has been quietly settling cases for confidential amounts.
+Several bellwether trials were scheduled in 2024 and 2025.
+J&J's LTL Management subsidiary was denied bankruptcy proceedings twice and expected to file a third time to push its $9 billion settlement through.
+In the meantime, cases had been quietly settling for confidential amounts.

 According to a regulatory filing, LTL Management refiled for bankruptcy protection in a New Jersey court.
 Under a proposed agreement, J&J would pay about $8.9 billion over 25 years to current and future plaintiffs to settle talcum powder lawsuits.